apache/incubator-wayang-website/docs/introduction/about.md

 Apache Wayang's core strength lies in its cross-platform task execution, enabling developers to seamlessly leverage the strengths of various processing engines, such as Hadoop, Spark, and Flink, without sacrificing performance or flexibility.
 The platform's ease of use further enhances its appeal, making it a compelling choice for data engineers and developers seeking a unified and versatile data processing solution.
 <br/>
 Below you can see on the left, a Wayang plan representing the stochastic gradient descent algorithm, which used in most deep learning tasks.
 On the right, you can see how the optimizer decided to execute it.
-Orange nodes are the operators that ran on Spark and green the operators that executed as a single Java process.
+Orange nodes are the operators that ran on Spark and green the operators executed as a single Java process.
 <br/>
 <img width="75%" alt="wayang plan" src="/img/architecture/wayang-plan.png" />
 <br/>